Contract Manufacturing: The Ins and Outs for Making It Work

 Katana is a manufacturing scheduling software built by manufacturers, for modern product-making businesses.

-However, not only has it been designed the fully optimize a maker's workshop, it’s capable of handling the supply chain requirements, production operations, and inventory monitoring of a business using a contract manufacturer.
+However, not only has it been designed the fully optimize a maker's shop, it’s capable of handling the supply chain requirements, production operations, and inventory monitoring of a business using a contract manufacturer.